 Walk along Ghent’s Graffiti Alley

 If you’re visiting on a budget, one of our favourite free things to do in Belgium is to admire the street art.
 This city is no exception, with its own aptly named Graffiti Alley.
-The alley is a short walk from the market square and every surface is covered in beautiful paintings and designs.
+The alley is a short walk from the market square, and every surface is covered in beautiful paintings and designs.
 An ever-changing canvas in the city, you may even see some artists at work during your visit!
-The alley is even a good backdrop for an interesting photo opportunity in Ghent!
+The alley is a good backdrop for an exciting photo opportunity in Ghent!

-Romantic Things to do in Ghent
+Romantic Things to Do in Ghent

 Take a Boat Trip

 A boat trip is arguably the best way to explore a canal city and immerse yourself in culture.
-There are lots of different boat tours to choose from, some are more history focused while others are designed for relaxing and enjoying the view with friends or loved ones.
+There are lots of different boat tours to choose from.
+Some are more history-focused, while others are designed for relaxing and enjoying the view with friends or loved ones.

 Visit St. Michael’s Bridge

-St Michael’s bridge is one of the most romantic places in Ghent offering one of the best views in the heart of the historic quarter of the city.
+St Michael’s Bridge is one of the most romantic places in Ghent, offering one of the best views in the heart of the historic quarter of the city.
 From the church you are surrounded by the three towers of St. Bavo’s Cathedral, the City Belfort and St. Nicholas’ Church.

 Things to do in Ghent for Foodies

-Try Cuberdons – Ghents Speciality Dessert!
+Try Cuberdons – Ghent Speciality Dessert!

 You will also find cuberdons in many of the sweet shops in the city, which also display an impressive range of authentic Belgian chocolate.